petershin/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/upgrading-liferay/reference/database-upgrade-tool-reference.md

 * `hibernate.jdbc.batch_size`: The JDBC batch size used to improve performance (set to _250_ by default). _This property may improve upgrade performance, but it is not required._

 * `upgrade.log.context.enabled`: Set to `true` to see upgrade-related log lines that are tagged with an identifier.
-The possible identifiers are:
+The possible identifiers are

     * `{upgrade.component=portal}`: for upgrade processes related to portal
     * `{upgrade.component=framework}`: for processes related to the upgrade framework logic